jansmolders86/mediacenterjs/README.md

 Setup
 -------------

-Download this appication with npm:
+Download this application with NPM:

 	npm install mediacenterjs

-Or download it directly from github of course.
+Or download it directly from Github of course.

 After you have downloaded MediacenterJS, click on the .bat file (in Windows) to start the project.
-(make sure nodemon is properly installed. if not go to the directory of MediacenterJS in the terminal/command prompt and typ npm install nodemon )

 Or browsed to the root directory of MediaCenterJS in the terminal/command prompt and type:

-	node index
+	node server

 If you close this window, MCJS will stop working.
 You can also see useful information about what the server is doing, including error messages and other useful information.